TheoWinterhalter/formal-type-theory/README.md

 ```bash
 make
 ```
 from the command line.
+The library is in the `src` subfolder and the PDF with the rules is `latex/rules.pdf`.

 Specific targets for `make` are:

 * `clean` -- clean files
 * `latex/rules.pdf` -- the rules in PDF, the file can be found in `latex/rules.pdf`